-ATCC® Methicillin-resistant Staphylococcus aureus (MRSA) strains are confirmed to carry the mecA gene, which confers resistance to methicillin.
-These cultures are useful for studying the genetic variations between MRSA SCCmec types, the in vitro evaluation of disinfectants and novel antibiotics, and establishing the performance characteristics of molecular-based assays.
+The ATCC Bacteriology collection offers a wide array of clinically-relevant MDR strains isolated from a variety of hospital- and community-acquired sources.
+These cultures are useful for studying the genetic variations between strain types, the in vitro evaluation of disinfectants and novel antibiotics, and establishing the performance characteristics of molecular-based assays.

-ATCC® Candida albicans strains have been tested for resistance against anidulafungin, micafungin, caspofungin, 5-flucytosine, voriconazole, itraconazole, and fluconazole.
+The ATCC Mycology collection offers a number of fungal strains that demonstrate varied levels of resistance to common antifungals, including anidulafungin, micafungin, caspofungin, 5-flucytosine, voriconazole, itraconazole, and fluconazole.
 These strains were isolated from clinical settings around the world and are useful in assay development, drug testing, and other applications.

 The ATCC Protistology collection offers a variety of drug-resistant parasitic protozoa, including vector-borne parasites isolated from either existing strains or clinical settings.
 These strains are useful in the evaluation of novel anti-parasitic therapies, assay development, and other applications.